 Scarmazzo petitioned for release in January 2021, but was denied.
 On Facebook, he shared the details of his life in prison after the denial.
 “I have been in this quarantine unit in a federal penitentiary at Yazoo City, Mississippi for 91 days.
 When I arrived here prison officials lied and told me I’d only be here the standard 14 days.
 This, despite me being ‘COVID recovered’ in September 2020, with at least a temporary acquired natural immunity,” Scarmazzo wrote.
 “I’m locked into my cell 24 hours a day, 7 days a week.
 Out of 168 hour week, I’m allowed out of my cell for 3 hours to take a shower and use the phone; the other 165 I’m in a concrete box.
 I haven’t felt the warm sun or inhaled a breath of fresh air in over 3 months.
 I’m fed enough to be kept alive and confined in frigid temperatures.
 And these are just a few of the blatant constitutional and human rights violations that I endure daily without just cause.”

-During his sentence, Scarmazzo met Weldon Angelos, an inmate who was sentenced to 55 years in prison for cannabis conviction.
+During his sentence, Scarmazzo met Weldon Angelos, an inmate who was sentenced to 55 years in prison for a cannabis conviction.
 The two spent seven years in prison together, but eventually in 2016 Angelos was released after having served for 13 years, and received a full pardoned in December 2020.
 After being released, Angelos founded The Weldon Project and has continued to advocate for the release of other prisoners who are still serving time for cannabis convictions.

 Courtesy of Instagram: Luke Scarmazzo and Weldon Angelos